mclaughlinconnor/ycircuit/README.md

 YCircuit is written in [Python 3](https://www.python.org) and uses [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download) as the GUI framework.
 The move from PyQt4 to PyQt5 makes this a little more future-proof but it comes with some tradeoffs, the worst of which is the inability to export to EPS.

-Please check out the [YCircuit website](https://siddharthshekar.bitbucket.io/YCircuit) for further details and some tutorials!
+Please check out the [YCircuit website](https://siddharthshekar.bitbucket.io/YCircuit) for further details, binary files and some tutorials!

 ## Installation ##
 -------------------------------------------------------------------------------